Can I Be a Contractor Without a Company?

 Do I Need a Business License to Be a Contractor?

 Most US states will require you to choose between operating as a sole proprietor or as a business entity.
 If you wish to receive payment, advertise, pay taxes, or operate as a business entity, you will need to register your business in each state you wish to operate in.
-When you apply to obtain your contractor's license in each state, you will apply as your business entity with yourself, a full time employee, or any member of responsible management for the business as a qualifier.
+For example, learn more about becoming an independent contractor in North Carolina, South Carolina, Florida, Nevada, Georgia or other states by checking our state-specific guides.
+When you apply to obtain your contractor's license in each state, you will apply as your business entity with yourself, a full-time employee, or any member of responsible management for the business as a qualifier.

 How Do You Get a Business License?.